Vibrometers

 Because the beam is focused, the usable measurement range is limited to a few millimeters, depending on the surface’s reflectivity.
 In vibration analysis this constraint is rarely an issue, since vibration amplitudes are typically very small.
 Within this limited range, the vibrometer can also perform standard displacement measurements effectively.

-Vibrometers - Featured System.
-Additional Models are available.
+Vibrometers - Featured Models:

-- Multiple trigger options
+• Extensive trigger options

 Helium–neon (He–Ne) lasers are used as the light source for length and vibration measurements because their high coherence and excellent frequency stability make them ideal for precision metrology.
 In the LSV‑NG series vibrometers, the measuring head is connected via a fiber‑optic cable, keeping the head compact and protecting it from thermal radiation.